cliff42/HighlightTruthServer/README.md

 # htn

-This is the Backend of the Highlight Truth Chrome Extension.
+This is the Backend of the Highlight Truth Chrome Extension made for Hack the North 2021.

 It is hosted on: https://fake-news-htn.herokuapp.com